+Located in the National Historic District in Harmony, Pennsylvania, and originally the residence of Austin Pearce, a banker, mill operator and railroad executive, the Harmony Inn was Pearce’s home in 1856.
 Pearce’s fortunes plummeted when his PNC&E railroad business failed, causing him to sell his home to a member of the Ziegler family, a descendant of the Mennonites.
 Ziegler renovated the building into a hotel and a saloon and became one of the earliest licensed establishments in Butler County.